Tips and Techniques For Do-It-Yourself Lighting Projects

 Remember, before you measure for the socket diameter you must first install the cardboard insulator and measure the outside diameter of the lamp socket with the insulator attached (see Fig. 2).

-The above lamp socket or lamp holder has an outside diameter, including the cardboard insulator, of 3/4” and will probably require a “candelabra” size candle cover with an inside diameter in the range of 3/4” to 7/8” (see Fig. 3)
+This Socket has an outside diameter, including the cardboard insulator, of 3/4” and will probably require a “candelabra” size candle cover with an inside diameter in the range of 3/4” to 7/8” (see Fig. 3)

 If the outside diameter of the socket is in the range of 1 1/8” or 1 1/4”, then your socket is probably a standard size and will require a standard size candle cover with an inside diameter of 1 1/4” to possibly 1 3/16” (see Fig. 4).